 Are you representing yourself?

-Are you scheduled to go in front of a judge?
+Are you scheduled to appear in front of a judge?

 Follow these 10 tips before your court date:

-- Understand your judge (consider observing his/her prior to the date of your hearing);
+- Understand your judge.
+(Consider observing them in action prior to the date of your hearing.)

-- Review local family law court rules (and Ca Rules of Court to understand procedure);
+- Review local family law court rules to understand procedures.

-- Stick to the issues before the court (You may want to revisit unresolved issues or bring up new matters but the court will not allow this since (a) time is limited and (b) there are due process considerations).
+- Stick to the issues before the court.
+(You might want to revisit unresolved issues or bring up new matters, but the court will not allow this since (a) time is limited, and (b) there are due process considerations.)